jannelansman/huawei_to_gpx/README.md

 ## Description

-Huawei Sport watches don't allow users to export workout track data from workout records to .gpx files.
+Huawei Sport watch software doesn't offer an option for users to export their workout track data to .gpx file format.
 This Python script remedies that.

 ## How to